argos-ci/jest-puppeteer/packages/expect-puppeteer/README.md

 - `selector` <[string]> A [selector] to match field
 - `value` <[string]> Value to fill
 - `options` <[Object]> Optional parameters
-  - `polling` <[string]|[number]> An interval at which the `pageFunction` is executed, defaults to `raf`.
-If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
-If `polling` is a string, then it can be one of the following values:
-    - `raf` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
-This is the tightest polling mode which is suitable to observe styling changes.
-    - `mutation` - to execute `pageFunction` on every DOM mutation.
-  - `timeout` <[number]> maximum time to wait for in milliseconds.
-Defaults to `500`.
   - `delay` <[number]> delay to pass to [the puppeteer `element.type` API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#elementhandletypetext-options)

 ```js